 Students working in the School Psychology Program practicum sites are covered by liability insurance through the University.
-However, students must purchase liability insurance from a professional organization for their own protection for their school-based field experience, clinic practicum, advanced practicum, and internship.
+However, students must purchase liability insurance from a professional organization for their own protection for their school-based field experiences, clinic practicum, and internship.
 Students must also turn in the insurance cover sheet to the secretary each year.